vaab/tryton-documentation/developer_guide/basic_concepts.rst

     - :py:class:`~trytond.model.Workflow` (Objects to have different states and state-transitions)

-For API-Reference about Models in tryton refer to `Tryton Model Docs <http://doc.tryton.org/3.2/trytond/doc/ref/models/models.html>`_
+For API-Reference about Models in tryton refer to `trytond model docs <http://doc.tryton.org/3.2/trytond/doc/ref/models/models.html>`_

 A complete library model is explained in the previous chapter.